chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 [^cons]: The plus signs are written here explicitly to emphasize that $+$ and $-$ and the constructors of the coproduct type.

-The opposite direction turns out to be much more difficult.
-It turns out that things actually end up a bit easier if we consider general paths and then get the special case of loops $\operatorname{base} \rightsquigarrow
+The opposite direction is a bit more difficult.
+It turns out that things actually end up a bit easier if we consider paths with one fixed endpoint and then get the special case of loops $\operatorname{base} \rightsquigarrow
 \operatorname{base}$.
-To help with this, we will define the universal covering space of $S^1$ as[^weqtopaths]
+To help with this, we will define the universal covering space of $S^1$ as

 ```coq
 Definition Cover : S1 -> UU :=